From the Puppeteer team to Microsoft

 In the Italian context

-Playwright is chosen by:
+Playwright is entering:

-- New frontend teams starting TypeScript-first
+- New frontend teams TypeScript-first

 - E-commerce requiring real Safari testing